pereznetworks/My-Tic-Tac-Toe-Game/README.md

            It also gives the human player a chance to win... which is more fun for the human player.

+  EXTRA CREDIT # 4:

-  4:  The winning player’s name is displayed in the finish-win screen.
+        The winning player’s name is displayed in the finish-win screen.

         When a player wins...
               that player’s name is displayed in the finish-win screen.